 What to Do Before You Turn On Your AC For The North Carolina Summer

 After a long winter, it may seem like summer will never come to North Carolina.
 But of course, it does, and with summer comes hot temperatures!
 As a homeowner, you should know what to do before you turn on your AC unit for the first time in the year.
 There are a few key maintenance tasks you should perform, and a handful of potential “trouble areas” to watch out for.
 As with any major appliance, your AC needs annual maintenance to ensure it’s running at maximum efficiency.
 In North Carolina and elsewhere, the best time for air conditioner maintenance and repairs is in the spring or early summer, before you plan on using your unit.
 That will allow time to fix or address any problems that present themselves during the inspection.
-Here’s what to do before turning on your AC unit, from the HVAC technicians at Blanton’s Air.
+Here’s what to do before turning on your AC unit, from the HVAC service professionals at Blanton’s Air.

 Schedule an Annual AC Maintenance Appointment

 One and done: In many ways, this is the only step you need to take!
 If you work with a reputed local HVAC company, they will perform a full inspection of your AC unit before you turn it on, and let you know what (if any) repairs need to be done, and what (if any) AC upgrades need to be made.
-During your annual AC maintenance, you will be made aware of any problems in the unit, but just as important, your technician will lubricate all moving parts, clean any dusty or grease areas, change or upgrade the air filter, and perform additional tasks necessary to keep your AC running in optimal condition.
+During your annual AC maintenance, you will be made aware of any problems in the unit, but just as important, your service professional will lubricate all moving parts, clean any dusty or grease areas, change or upgrade the air filter, and perform additional tasks necessary to keep your AC running in optimal condition.
 The best time to perform annual AC maintenance is before you need to use it.

 Change or Clean Your AC Air Filters